NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_network-plugins-overview.rst

 between these VLAN networks.
 When combined with a hardware plugin such as the Cisco Nexus plugin, VLANs are allocated on the external hardware as well.
-Typically storage devices like NetApp ONTAP Fabric-Attached Storage (FAS) are configured on these hardware devices in a trunk configuration.
+Typically storage devices like NetApp ONTAP Fabric-Attached Storage (FAS) and All Flash FAS (AFF) are configured on these hardware devices in a trunk configuration.
 VLANs are then created and managed with the help of the hardware switch vendor's ML2 plugin mechanism driver in Neutron.

 Keep in mind that VLANs are limited to the range of 1 to 4094.
 When using VLANs, no more than 4092 isolated networks can exist.
 Keep